RobersonLab/ngg2/README.md

 # ngg2
 Python script to identify NGGNGG Cas9 gRNA sites in any indexed FASTA file.

 It is important to note that sites are identified using regular expressions (re).
+In standard mode, the sites are searched exhaustively.

-Once characters are consumed in a match, they aren't reused.
-As such, the tool reports the first encountered gRNA site, *but* not second sites on the same strand that overlap the first.
+In block scan mode, once characters are consumed in a match.
+That means block scan only reports the first encountered gRNA site, *but* not second sites on the same strand that overlap it.

 ## Installation
 The script is not prepackaged, so just make sure it's in your PATH and executable.
 Tested on Windows 7 and Ubuntu 64-bit.
 Should be cross-platform compatible